NikUstimenko/acoustotreams/docs/tmatrix.rst

 .. contents:: Table of contents
    :local:

-One of the main objects for acoustic scattering calculations within *acoutreams* are acoustic T-matrices.
+One of the main objects for acoustic scattering calculations within *acoustotreams* are acoustic T-matrices.
 They describe the scattering response of an object by encoding the linear relationship between incident and scattered fields.
 These fields are expanded using the scalar spherical waves.